Using the A/V Binloop HD to feed high-quality content to any video wall.

 Let’s Build a Video Wall!

 To clearly demonstrate the advantages that Alcorn McBride Show Control and the A/V Binloop HD bring to video wall systems, we will implement a 4×4 LCD video wall in this application.
-Assuming that 1080p flat-panels are used to build the wall, this creates a total 5062299293_d3bc0eaf4cresolution of 7680×4320.
+Assuming that 1080p flat-panels are used to build the wall, this creates a total resolution of 7680×4320.
 Rather than stretch a low-res image to fill this resolution, we’re going to use the AV Binloop HD to provide 16 individual 1080p sources to feed the wall with native resolution content.
 Furthermore, we are going to add flexibility to the system by adding a V4Pro show controller and some of our ShowTouch panels.

 The diagram below shows how this system would be implemented using actual equipment: